The First (And Last) Serious Challenge to the Electoral College System

 No election cycle would be complete without a debate over whether or not the Electoral College should be abolished.
 But have we ever come close to actually replacing the system that everyone loves to hate?

-Almost, once.
-It all started when Nixon was elected.
+The short answer is: Almost.
+Once.
+It all started when Richard Nixon was elected ...

 The 1968 presidential election season was messy and contentious.
-The Vietnam War, widespread race riots, the assassination of Robert Kennedy, and lame duck LBJ’s dissolving popularity created a perfect political storm for a third-party candidate.
+The Vietnam War, widespread race riots, the assassination of Robert Kennedy, and lame duck Lyndon B. Johnson’s dissolving popularity created a perfect political storm for a third-party candidate.
 In 1968, that candidate was former Alabama Governor George Wallace, who ran on the American Independent Party ticket against Republican Richard Nixon and Democrat Hubert Humphrey.

 The Amendment was passed easily by the House Judiciary Committee in April 1969.
 By September of the same year, Celler’s Amendment passed with strong bipartisan support in the House of Representatives.